sharmitha3/sharmitha3-AOA-Java-M11/EX NO 1B - Power of 2.md

 ### AIM:
 To write a Java program to for given constraints.Given an integer n, return true if it is a power of two.
 Otherwise, return false.

 An integer n is a power of two, if there exists an integer x such that n == 2x.

 ### Algorithm

-Start the program.
+1.Start the program.
-Read the integer value n from the user.
+2.Read the integer value n from the user.
-If n ≤ 0, return false (because powers of 2 are always positive).
+3.If n ≤ 0, return false (because powers of 2 are always positive).
-Use a loop to check whether n becomes 1 when repeatedly divided by 2.
+4.Use a loop to check whether n becomes 1 when repeatedly divided by 2.
-If n becomes 1, display true; otherwise display false.
+5.If n becomes 1, display true; otherwise display false.

 ### Program:
 ```